 Type of Battery and Battery Life

 Handheld Marine radios’ battery technology has changed a lot in the recent past.
-Most of the recent releases are now fitted with Lithium-ion batteries.
+Most of the recent releases Also with Lithium-ion batteries.

 Secondly, these batteries have a much lower self-discharge rate.
 Even better, they have low to zero maintenance requirements.